 - look it up yourself in the Opium Act.

 Look for your medication in Schedule I and Schedule II of the Opium Act (information in Dutch)

-If your medicines do not fall under the Opium Act, check the list of embassies and consulates and choose the embassy or consulate in the Netherlands of the country you are travelling to in the Netherlands.
+If your medicines do not fall under the Opium Act, check the list of embassies and consulates and choose the embassy or consulate of the country you are travelling to in the Netherlands.
 Contact the embassy or consulate.
 They will tell you what to do.
 You do not need to go to step 2.

 If you are travelling to Singapore, there are additional requirements for medicines.
 Read what these requirements are below.

 If your medication falls under the Opium Act, you will need a certificate.
 Go to step 2 to find out how to get one.

 You can request a certificate from the CAK (central office for exceptional medical insurance).
 The certificate you need depends on the country you are travelling to and how long you are staying.

 Answer the questions on the CAK website to see which certificate you need in your situation (information in Dutch).
 On the same website, you can read what else you have to do.

 Request a certificate well in advance